Russian attacks halt plans to evacuate Ukrainian civilians

 The war, now in its 11th day, has caused 1.5 million people to flee the country.
 The head of the U.N. refugee agency called the exodus “the fastest-growing refugee crisis in Europe since World War II.”

-As he has often done, Russian President Vladimir Putin turned blame for the fighting back on Ukraine, telling Turkish President Recep Tayyip Erdogan on Sunday that the invasion could be halted only “only if Kyiv ceases hostilities,” according to a Kremlin statement on the phone call.
+As he has often done, Putin blamed Ukraine for the war, telling Turkish President Recep Tayyip Erdogan on Sunday that Kyiv needed to stop all hostilities and fulfill “the well-known demands of Russia.”

-He said Ukraine had to fulfill “the well-known demands of Russia,” which include what he calls the “demilitarization” and “denazification” of Ukraine.
+Those demands include what Putin has called the “denazification” of Ukraine, which he falsely claims is led by neo-Nazis intent on undermining Russia.

+Putin also told Erdogan he hoped Ukraine “would show a more constructive approach (to talks), fully taking into account the emerging realities.”
+A third round of Russia-Ukraine negotiations is scheduled for Monday.

 In a highly unusual move, the pope said he had dispatched two cardinals to Ukraine, saying the Vatican would do everything it could to end the conflict.